mia-lorraine/dynamic-form/README.md

-# dynamic-form

-Creating a dynamic form using Vue.js (Vue3, Options API)
+# Dynamic form with conditional rendering
+## Requirements:
+- Login Page with User Authentication
+- Dynamic Form rendering and displaying data based off of user Input
+- A display of all questions answered after the user submits the form
+- Pagination
+- Form Validation

+## Notes
+- Written with Vue 3 Options API with a Mock B.E (mock authentication)
+- There are a lot of things I would love to rework if I had more time, and would love to chat more about it!
+- Deployment to Github pages as my cloud provider using Jekyll

-# to set-up
+# Set-up Instructions

-please fork on clone the repository to your local machine SSH, or HTTP is fine.
+- please fork on clone the repository to your local machine SSH, or HTTP is fine.

-once you have done that,
-cd into the project directory
+- once you have done that, assuming you're in the terminal, `cd` into the project directory and run the following
-run

 ```sh
 npm install
 ```

-and then to run locally,
+to create a local build, run

 ```sh
 npm run dev
 ```

-## to access form
+## User Authentication

-### please login using any of the following credentials:
+### Please login using any of the following credentials:

 ```sh
     email: 'mia@gmail.com',